jlesuffleur/gpu_mandelbrot/readme.md

 Computing a sequence of `100` frames of pictures of size `1800*1000` pixels, with `2000` iterations takes approximately **1 second** on a Tesla K80 GPU.

 ## Requirements
 - NumPy
 - Matplotlib
 - Numba
-- (optional) A CUDA compatible GPU & CUDA Toolkit for much faster rendering
+- (optional, for much faster rendering) A CUDA compatible GPU & CUDA Toolkit